LizenzFass78851/arma3serverinstallguide/README.md

 -----

 ### instructions for installing mods on arma3server
-- To download and install the mods (e.g. [Amur tools](https://steamcommunity.com/sharedfiles/filedetails/?id=2689649214) with id `2689649214`), execute the following commands (stop the arma 3 server beforehand and start it again at the end with the commands mentioned in the q&a)
+- To download and install the mods (e.g. [Audi RS3 sedan 2023](https://steamcommunity.com/sharedfiles/filedetails/?id=3190514797) with id `3190514797`), execute the following commands (stop the arma 3 server beforehand and start it again at the end with the commands mentioned in the q&a)

 prepare
 ```bash